shawky2002020/Knee-MRI-AI-Analysis/README.md

 **Registration Process:**
 1. Navigate to the registration page
-2. Choose your role: Radiologist, Doctor, or Admin
+2. Choose your role: Doctor or Admin
 3. Fill in required information
 4. Verify email (if email verification is enabled)
 5. Complete profile setup